SIP Integration

 Navigate to the [SIP Trunks dashboard](https://app.bland.ai/dashboard/sip-trunks) in the Bland app.

 Click **"Add trunk"** to launch the SIP Setup Wizard.
-For outbound trunks, the wizard walks you through:
+The wizard walks you through your provider, endpoint, firewall, and authentication, then leaves you with a live trunk.

 **\[5] Make an Outbound Call**

-Use your SIP number as the `from` value in a standard `/v1/calls` request:
+Use a number on the trunk as the `from` value in a standard `/v1/calls` request:

 curl -X POST https://api.bland.ai/v1/calls \